digital-land/local-plans-explorer/README.md

 #### Loading baseline data into the database

+Create a Postgres db called local_plans

+    createdb local_plans

-There are commands for loading organsations, plans and boundaries that can be run as follows
+There is a command for loading organsations, plans, boundaries and document types, that can be run as follows

-    flask data load-orgs
-    flask data load-plans
-    flask data load-boundaries
+    flask data load-all

-Organisations would need to be loaded before either loading plans or boundaries.

-Once at least organastions and plans are loaded then documents can be loaded.

 The [local-plan-document.csv](data/local-plan-document.csv) is reasonably large so loading it is easiest done with posgres \COPY command.

-That file needs a bit of preprocessing to make it \COPY command friendly.
+That file has had a bit of preprocessing to make it \COPY command friendly.
+That is the [local-plan-document-copyable.csv](data/local-plan-document-copyable.csv)

-To do that run this command:

-    flask data create-import-docs

-That generates a preprocessed file named local-plan-document-copyable.csv in the data directory.

-To run the \COPY command, and assuming you are in the data directory, open a psql shell and run:
+To load the documents run the \COPY command, and assuming you are in the data directory, open a psql shell and run:

+  psql -d local_plans

+Then run \COPY command:

     \COPY local_plan_document(reference,local_plan,name,document_url,documentation_url,document_types,start_date,end_date,description,status) FROM 'local-plan-document-copyable.csv' WITH CSV HEADER;